open/close all folders

 - Genius Bruiser: While he's first and foremost a fighter, he's also a masterful tactician and thinks very quickly on his feet.

-- The Good King: At the end of the Chapters, he has become the Bloodless King.
+- The Good King: At the end of the Chapters, he has become the Bloodless King, much beloved by his people.

 - Happily Adopted: He was so by Mother Utana.
 He does the same for Saga, and it's clear from her tone that she loved him dearly.